Treasure Hunt: API Guide

 A sample request is https://codecyprus.org/th/api/list?include-finished

-The output includes the status
+The output includes the status and the array of available

-To join a treasure hunt, the player must use the start
+To join a treasure hunt, the player must use the start call and specify their

 name, app id and requested treasure hunt id.